What is Data Integration?

 Better Data Quality

-The fact that data goes through rigorous data cleansing steps, such as data profiling and validation, applying data quality rules, fixing missing values, etc., means you can make critical business decisions with higher levels of confidence.
+The fact that data goes through rigorous cleansing steps, such as profiling and validation, applying data quality rules, fixing missing values, etc., means you can make critical business decisions with higher levels of confidence.

 Improved Operational Efficiency